greg-js/arch-wiki-md-repo/wiki/_content/english/Asus x205ta.md

 #### Adding wireless drivers to the install image

+**Note:**

-Note, if you intend to use a wired connection during install you can skip these steps.
+*   if you intend to use a wired connection during install you can skip these steps.
+*   As of May, 2016\.
+Arch Linux should be able to support brcm43220/43221 natively.
+Skip this step and see the "Enable wifi" section in this article.

 Get a copy of the wireless drivers and untar: